Microsemi/switchtec-kernel/README.txt

-Linux SwitchTec Support
+Linux Switchtec Support
 ========================

-Microsemi's "SwitchTec" line of PCI switch devices is already supported by the kernel with standard PCI switch drivers.
-However, the SwitchTec device advertises a special management endpoint which enables some additional functionality.
+Microsemi's "Switchtec" line of PCI switch devices is already supported by the kernel with standard PCI switch drivers.
+However, the Switchtec device advertises a special management endpoint which enables some additional functionality.
 This includes:

  * Packet and Byte Counters